Fock space associated with quadrabasic Hermite orthogonal polynomials: Application to the L e vy process

-\begin{proposition} A functional $\psi$ is analytic and conditionally positive if and only if it is the generator of the family of the moment functionals for some $(\q)$-L\'{e}vy process. \end{proposition}
+\end{remark} The following proposition is an analog of the Schoenberg correspondence for our context.
+The proof is almost identical to one of \cite{Ans01,SchurCondPos} and will be omitted.
+We reproduce the proof on arXiv version for the reader's convenient. \begin{proposition} A functional $\psi$ is analytic and conditionally positive if and only if it is the generator of the family of the moment functionals for some $(\q)$-L\'{e}vy process. \end{proposition}

 \begin{proof} Suppose $\psi$ is the generator of the family of moment functionals $M(\cdot, \I; \mb{X})$ for a $(\q)$-L\'{e}vy process $\mb{X}(\I)$.
 By Definition \ref{def:DefGeneratory} we have $\psi(\mb{x}_{\underline{u}}) = R_{\hat{1}_{m}} (\mb{x}_{\underline{u}}, 1; \mb{X})$, which is means that the cumulant functional is conditionally positive indeed: